Philip P. Campbell: Biography

 He was admitted to the bar in 1889 and commenced practice in Pittsburg, Kansas.

+Tenure in Congress

 Campbell was elected as a Republican to the Fifty-eighth and to the nine succeeding Congresses (March 4, 1903 – March 3, 1923).

 He served as chairman of the Committee on Levees and Improvements of the Mississippi River (Sixty-first Congress), Committee on Rules (Sixty-sixth and Sixty-seventh Congresses).

 He was an unsuccessful candidate for reelection in 1922 to the Sixty-eighth Congress.